 This version of Sea Cloud’s cabin configurations and amenities is for her charter by Lindblad Expeditions.
 The Sea Cloud also sails with a slightly altered configuration for other itineraries.
 To see this version of the vessel, visit Sea Cloud.

 Sea Cloud: Lindblad Review

 AdventureSmith Explorations’ detailed review of the Sea Cloud: Lindblad offers a complete small ship description including deck plans and a photo gallery.
 An AdventureSmith Explorations crew member has been aboard the Sea Cloud in the Mediterranean.
-Please read our Sea Cloud review below then contact our cruise experts to compare the Sea Cloud with other Caribbean or Mediterranean small ships and cruises.
+Please read our Sea Cloud review below then contact our experts to compare the Sea Cloud with other small cruise ships, catamarans, expedition ships, tall ships and yachts offering Caribbean small ship cruises and small ship Mediterranean cruises.

 History Aboard Sea Cloud: Lindblad

 Built in 1931 by Wall Street businessman E. F. Hutton for his wife, Marjorie Merriweather Post, Sea Cloud embodies true elegance and poise.
 There is no ship afloat that can compare to her grace, fine service and sheer joy of sailing.
 The ship has played host to royalty, known service in wartime and sailed the world over.
 Her exquisite original cabins stand as a testament to Marjorie Merriweather Post’s indulgence in luxury.
 She loved the best of everything—Carrara marble, golden bath fixtures, polished teak and antique furniture.
 Today many suites embody that elegance with their large marble baths, fireplaces, overstuffed armchairs and walk-in closets.